The Maintenance Jobs That Slip Through the Cracks

 In Dubai's summer, when AC units, water heaters, and appliances push electrical loads near capacity, a deteriorating connection can overheat enough to melt the bus bar or cause arcing - both fire risks.
 The Dubai Civil Defence reports that electrical faults are the leading cause of residential fires in the UAE.

-What to do: Have a licensed electrician perform a thermal inspection of your electrical panel annually.
+What to do: Have a licenced electrician perform a thermal inspection of your electrical panel annually.
 This involves opening the panel and using a thermal camera or contact thermometer to identify hot spots that indicate failing connections.
 The inspection takes 30 minutes and costs AED 200-400.
 A panel fire costs immeasurably more.

 7. Boundary Wall and Fence Inspection